convertigo/convertigo/installers/server-win64/README.txt

 To stop the service, you have to use service-stop.bat as admin.
 To uninstall as a service, you have to use service-uninstall.bat as admin.

-The service display name is "Apache Tomcat 9.0 ConvertigoServer".
+The service display name is "Convertigo Server".